-A cap on income tax reliefs of £50k or 25% of your income is likely to be brought in from April 2013 – the only exceptions are approved limited reliefs (pensions, venture capital trusts or enterprise management incentives etc.) and charitable giving.
+A cap on income tax reliefs of £50k or 25% was brought in from April 2013 – the only exceptions are approved limited reliefs (pensions, venture capital trusts or enterprise management incentives etc.) and charitable giving.
 So it’s more important than ever to make sure you're using your available limited reliefs efficiently.

 Determining what the correct investment strategy is for you will depend on your unique circumstances.